To Live and Die in L.A. (film): Production

 Director William Friedkin was given Gerald Petievich's novel in manuscript form and found it very authentic.
 The filmmaker was also fascinated by the "absolutely surrealistic nature" of the job of a Secret Service agent outside Washington, D.C.
 When the film deal was announced, Petievich was investigated by a rival for a pending office promotion, and felt "a lot of resentment against me for making the movie" and "some animosity against me in the Secret Service" existed, exacerbated by the agent in the Los Angeles field office who suddenly resigned a few weeks after initiating the investigation.
-SLM Productions, a tribunal of financiers, worked with Friedkin on a ten-picture, $100 million deal with 20th Century Fox but when the studio was purchased by Rupert Murdoch, one of the financiers pulled the deal and took it to MGM.
+SLM Production Group, a tribunal of financiers, worked with Friedkin on a ten-picture, $100 million deal with 20th Century Fox but when the studio was purchased by Rupert Murdoch, one of the financiers pulled the deal and took it to MGM.

 Casting

 Friedkin had a $6 million budget to work with while the cast and crew worked for relatively low salaries.
 As a result, he realized that the film would have no movie stars in it.
 William Petersen was acting in Canada when asked to fly to New York City and meet with the director.
 Half a page into his reading, Friedkin told him he had the part.
 The actor was drawn to the character of Chance as someone who had a badge and a gun and how it not only made him above the law, but also "above life and death in his head".
 The actor found the experience of being this character and making the film "amazing" and "intoxicating".
 He called fellow Chicago actor John Pankow and brought him to Friedkin's apartment the day after being cast as Chance, recommending him for the role of Vukovich.
 The director agreed on the spot.

-Former Secret Service agent and author Gerald Petievich, who wrote the book the film is based on, appears in a cameo as a fellow Secret Service agent.
+In addition, Gerald Petievich – author of the source novel and, at that time, in his final weeks as a Secret Service agent – along with his then-LAPD brother John and their then-retired LAPD father Zarko, were cast in brief cameos as agents.

 Screenplay

 The basic plot, characters, and much of the dialogue of the film is drawn from Petievich's novel, but Friedkin added the opening terrorist sequence, the car chase, and clearer, earlier focus on the showdown between Chance and Masters.
-Petievich said that Friedkin wrote a number of scenes but when there was a new scene or a story in need to be changed, he wrote it.
+Petievich said that Friedkin wrote a number of scenes but when there was a new scene or a story needing to be changed, that he, Petievich, wrote it.
 The director admits that Petievich created the characters and situations and that he used a lot of dialogue but that he wrote the screenplay, not Petievich.